 Some Indonesians tattoo their eyebrows as well as their inner eyelids.
 This process is permanent and cannot be reversed.
 It can be lightened but never completely erased.
 The process utilized is the same as the tattoo process on other parts of the body where ink is injected into the skin with needles to create permanent marks on the skin.
 Needless to say it is quite painful to have this done in the eye area and usually causes puffiness for a day or two afterwards.
 It does, however, eliminate the need to ever buy eyeliner again!

 Prices for having your hair done depend on what kind of salon you go to.
 Prices can range from unbelievably cheap, at your neighborhood salon, to near international-standard prices (in dollars) in salons located in a five-star hotel or a well-known exclusive salon.

 Tipping is common in beauty salons.
 A small tip of Rp 20,000 or Rp 30,000 is given to the person who shampoos your hair, manicurist or other assistants, but the total would depend on the salon and the total amount of the services that had been given to you!
-The tip given to the hairdresser would depend on what treatments they did for you; approximately 10-15% would be a common tip.
+The tip given to the hairdresser is normally the largest, however, would depend on what treatments they did for you; approximately 10-20% would be a common tip.

 There may be more than one person that has given you service in the salon and under normal conditions, they are all hoping for a tip.
 Do not feel obligated to tip everyone, however it is certainly a nice gesture and in most cases assures you better service on your next visit.